ben-bourdin451/mocap/README.txt

 2) Incorrect use of program
 If you just glimpse a black box when running mocaptest.exe, and perceive no other effect, then this is because you are double-clicking the EXE file rather than running it from the command line as intended.

-Suppose you unzip the archive into c:\mocap.
-You need to run cmd.exe from the start menu (Start->run->cmd.exe).
-Then type 'cd c:\mocap' without the quotes before executing the command with parameters e.g. mocaptest walk.asf walk.amc